Sivaperumalraj2002/Flood_YOLO/README.md

 # Flood_YOLO
-it uses the machine learning
+it uses the machine learning.